Whether you just found out about Page Experience, or you’re looking for specific details on the topic, this guide is for you.

 The report gives you a list of issues to address and the number of affected pages.

-Google’s Safe Browsing initiative launched in 2007 to protect users against malicious downloads.
+Google’s Safe Browsing initiative was launched in 2007 to protect users against malicious downloads.
 Over time it evolved to cover unwanted downloads and social engineering attacks, such as phishing, deceptive content, and insufficiently labeled third-party services.

 The easiest way to check if your website doesn’t contain malicious software or content is to use Google Search Console.
 In the Security & Manual Actions section, navigate to the Security issues report.